awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/5_failure_injection_rds.md

       * **502 Bad Gateway**: The Amazon Elastic Load Balancer got a bad request from the server
       * An error you will _not_ see is **This site can’t be reached**.
 This is because the Elastic Load Balancer has a node in each of the three Availability Zones and is always available to serve requests.

+1. This can also be verified by viewing the canary run data.
+      * Go to the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation
+      * click on the `WebServersforResiliencyTesting` stack
+      * click on the **Outputs** tab
+      * Open the URL for **WorkloadAvailability** in a new window
+      * You will see that canary runs are failing because the website is _not_ available.

-1. Continue on to the next steps, periodically returning to attempt to refresh the website.
+1. Continue on to the next steps, periodically returning to attempt to refresh the website or viewing the canary runs.

 #### 5.2.2 Failover to standby